 Pai can be your first or last stop on the Mae Hong Son Loop.
 It was our first.
 A lot of people really love Pai and I can see why.
 It’s got lots of shops, a walking street with night market, a chilled hippie vibe, a nice river and is nestled in the mountains.

-For me though, it was very touristy and culturally washed.
+For me though, it was very touristy.
 I understand wanting home comforts but with Western food all over the place this was just a level I wasn’t used to in my travels.
 There seemed to be very few local people, including the street market vendors.

 Things to do in Pai